JSBSim-Team/jsbsim/UnrealEngine/README.md

 Windows users continue below:

 ### 1. Install Unreal Engine 5.x
-The project is currently compatible with UE5.0 to UE5.5+.
-The procedure to install Unreal Engine is described here : https://www.unrealengine.com/en-US/download For hobbyists, the [standard license](https://www.unrealengine.com/en-US/license) applies, and is 100% free!
+The project is compatible with engine versions UE5.5 - UE5.0 The procedure to install Unreal Engine is described here : https://www.unrealengine.com/en-US/download For hobbyists, the [standard license](https://www.unrealengine.com/en-US/license) applies, and is 100% free!

-In order to build C++ plugins for Unreal, each Unreal Engine Version tends to require a specific MSVC toolchain, Windows SDK, and .NET.
-It is recommended to set up Visual Studio for Unreal using the following procedure:
+In order to build C++ plugins for Unreal Engine in Windows, you need Visual Studio Build Tools, MSVC toolchain, Windows SDK, and .NET.
+You can setup Visual Studio and the required tools for Unreal using the following procedure:
 [https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/)

-UE5.5 - UE5.4 currently require toolchain MSVC v14.38, which is not the default tool in the newest Visual Studio download and it must be manually selected to install. `MSVC v143 x64/x86 build tools (v14.38-17.X)`
+UE5.5 - UE5.4 require toolchain MSVC v14.38, which is not the default tool in the latest release of Visual Studio, so it must be manually selected for install: `MSVC v143 x64/x86 build tools (v14.38-17.X)`

-Visual Studio Community can be used.
+Visual Studio Community can be used (It's free).
-For UE5.3+, Visual Studio 2022 is required.
-Visual Studio 2022 and 2019 can be used with UE5.0-UE5.2.
+UE5.3 - UE5.5 require Visual Studio 2022.
+Visual Studio 2022 and 2019 can be used with UE5.0 - UE5.2.

-Optional:
+Optional extension setup:
 [https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-unrealvs-extension-for-unreal-engine-cplusplus-projects/](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-the-unrealvs-extension-for-unreal-engine-cplusplus-projects/)

-Please Note: This sample project has since been partially maintained & updated by the community.
-As time continues, requirements can change with each version of engine, Visual Studio, and toolchain.
-If you experience build errors check your logs and use an internet search to see if there is a common solution.
-Typically solutions are found on the Unreal Engine Forums.

 ### 2. Build JSBSim as Dynamic libraries and stage Model files (Windows)